Friday 3 June 2016

 Illisha fish migration in Bangladesh

-Hilsa fish Specialist Abdul Al Masud, Associate Professor, Department of Zoology, Jagannath University also delivered speech and presentation on illisha fish migration in Bangladesh, migratory movements such as from river to sea and from sea to river.
-He also discusses on hilsa types, seasons of Hilsha fish migration and importance of Hilsa fish migration.
+Hilsa fish Specialist Abdul Al Masud, Associate Professor, Department of Zoology, Jagannath University also delivered a speech and presentation on illisha fish migration in Bangladesh, and migratory movements such as from river to sea and from sea to river.
+He also discusses hilsa types, seasons of Hilsha fish migration, and the importance of Hilsa fish migration.
 He has recommended conserving river habitat and maintaining Hilsha marketing and harvesting chain to conserve Hilsha.
-According to Halder and islam 2008 During entire life, Hilsa lives in the sea for most of its life but migrates at least 1,200 – 1,300 km upstream from estuarine region for spawning purpose and it also found about 250km distance from coastal region.
-Five type of hilsa can be found worldwide.
-Hilsa fish is found in Bangladesh, India, Pakistan, Malaysia, Thailand, China, Vietnam and Sri-lanka.
-Hilsa is a oily fish rich in omega 3 fatty acids.
-Recent experiments have shown its beneficial effects in decreasing cholesterol level in rates etc.
+According to Halder and Islam 2008 During the entire life, Hilsa lives in the sea for most of its life but migrates at least 1,200 – 1,300 km upstream from the estuarine region for spawning purposes and it is also found about 250km distance from the coastal region.
+Five types of hilsa can be found worldwide.
+Hilsa fish is found in Bangladesh, India, Pakistan, Malaysia, Thailand, China, Vietnam and Sri Lanka.
+Hilsa is an oily fish rich in omega-3 fatty acids.
+Recent experiments have shown its beneficial effects in decreasing cholesterol levels in rates etc.

 Quiz and Identification contest